A refined version of my groundhog stew, this recipe is like a woodchuck's life in a bowl. Read on and I'll explain.

 eons and other things here and there, but really only when the population gets unwieldy.
 What I have studied is butchery, and when deer season rolls around, that skill becomes a commodity I trade for game.

-This woodchuck was a young-ish one, and, like all the others I've had, was excellent.
-Sure, there's lots of things you could probably do with them, but since there's so many small bones, I like to stew them and pick them meat, as much for the ease of eating as for the fact that stewing uses the whole creature, and all those small bones make a really rich broth for the backbone of a stew.
-(See my more simple version of groundhog stew here).
+Since there's so many small bones, I like to stew them and pick the meat, as much for the ease of eating as for the fact that stewing uses the whole creature, and all those small bones make a really rich broth for the backbone of a stew.
+(See my more simple version of groundhog stew for reference).

 It's a bit like hare, or rabbits with nice, dark meat.
 Since they're herbivores too, there's no worries about scents of carnivores, like bear meat after they've been eating salmon, or raccoon after they've been eating crayfish.
 The meat is generally very clean tasting--a by-product of the rascals feasting on organic garden vegetables.